YolandaCooper2505626/sol./README.md

 Updated README with new instructions - v9.5.2
 Added proper error handling - v10.8.0
-Added new feature for better user experience - update 15
+Added new feature for better user experience - update 15 Added new feature for better user experience - build 863